tarjerw/TDT4173-project-group6/README.md

 ## HOW TO RUN THE METHODS:

-Before running any of the code, the csv files TweetDatabase_2016.csv and TweetDatabase_2020.csv need to be uploaded to colab.
+NB: Before running any of the code, the csv files TweetDatabase_2016.csv and TweetDatabase_2020.csv need to be uploaded to colab.

+A more detailed description of how to run the code is also available within each colab file.

-### Running logistic regression
+### Running logistic regression (ML_project_(BOW).ipynb)

-### Running CNN
+### Running CNN (ML_project_(CNN).ipynb)
+1) Run */Imported libraries*
+2) Run */Data retrival*,
+     2.1) here you also need to define which dataset to run the code on (df_all = tweets2016_df, tweets2020_df or tweets2016_2020_df)
+3) Run */Creating a word embedding using word2vec*, 3.1) NB: Before running, the dataset 'reddit_worldnews_start_to_2016-11-22.csv' need to be uploaded to colab.
+It can be accessed here: https://www.kaggle.com/rootuser/worldnews-on-reddit
+     3.2) Here you can also change the dimension of the word2vec (word2vec_dim), currently set to 350
+4) Run */Data preproccesing and data split*,
+     4.1) Under */Data Split*, test_size you can define the share of data used for testing
+5) Run */Creating the CNN architecture*
+     5.1) Here you can change the architecture of the CNN
+6) Run */Training the CNN on the training data*
+     6.1) Here you can change the batch size, epochs and validation share
+7) Run */Testing the CNN on the test data*, outputs the results on the test data (accuracy, recall and test data split)

+NB: When running the code on a new dataset steps 2, 3, 4, 5, 6 and 7 need to be repeated!

-### Running
+### Running data analysis (ML_project_(data_analysis))

 In addition, for training the word2vec model in ML_project_(CNN).ipynb, the 'reddit_worldnews_start_to_2016-11-22.csv' need to be downloaded and uploaded to colab from https://www.kaggle.com/rootuser/worldnews-on-reddit.
 This file was too large to be directly uploade to the git repository.